 Career in NASA

 Sally Ride immediately pursued her dream when she saw an ad in the Stanford student newspaper about the National Aeronautics and Space Administration’s (NASA) invitation for qualified students to join their astronaut program in 1977.
 She applied for a spot after earning her degrees in Stanford.
 She began spaceflight training in 1978 and was one of the first six female astronauts selected by NASA among 8,000 other hopefuls.
-She started out as a capsule communicator for the second and third shuttle flights in 1981 and 1982, respectively as part of the team’s ground support.
+She began as a capsule communicator, part of the team’s ground support, for the second and third shuttle flights in 1981 and 1982.

 She finally experienced space travel when she was 32 years old.
-She was part of NASA’s 7th shuttle mission and was the mission specialist on the Challenger.
-They launched on June 18, 1983 and was back on earth in June 24.
+She was part of NASA’s 7th shuttle mission and was the mission specialist on the Space Shuttle “Challenger”.
+They launched on June 18, 1983 and returned to Earth in June 24.
 She was the first ever woman who operated the shuttle’s robotic arm as part of the team’s mission to launch communication satellites.
 A trip of many firsts, this was the first successful deployment and retrieval of satellites while using the shuttle’s robotic arm.

 Before the actual flight, she caught the attention of the media because of her gender.
 There were questions about how the flight would affect her reproductive organs, and there were some who asked if her emotions as a woman could affect the way she did her job.
-But Sally stood firm in saying that she was an astronaut, period.
-Standing her ground made her the first American woman to travel into space.
+But Sally stood firm, saying that she saw herself only as an astronaut.

 In October 5, 1984, Sally made history once again by being the first American woman to return to space.
-A nine-day mission on the Challenger, she was once again in charge of operating the robotic arm.
+A nine-day mission on the Space Shuttle “Challenger”, she was once again in charge of operating the robotic arm.
 She readjusted the radar antenna and removed ice from outside the shuttle.

 Her training for her third Challenger mission was cut short because of the January 1986 Challenger disaster.
 Seven crew members died on that day as the shuttle suddenly broke apart a mere 73 seconds after take-off.
 The shuttle program became inactive for 32 months after the event.
 All in all, she spent over 343 hours in space.

 Because of her historical experiences in space aeronautics, Sally continued to work for NASA and was part of the Rogers Commission—a team set up by then president Ronald Reagan that investigated the Challenger disaster.
-She was part of the accident investigation board that worked on the Columbia shuttle tragedy in 2003 as well.
+She was part of the accident investigation board that worked on the Columbia shuttle tragedy in 2003 which had disintegrated upon reentering Earth’s atmosphere, killing all seven crew members.
 Her knowledge also led her to become part of the committee that defined NASA’s spaceflight goals in 2009.

 Sally left NASA in 1987, but never neglected her passion for space and science.
-She went back to Stanford as part of the university’s Center for International Security and Arms Control and eventually went to the University of California in San Diego as a professor of Physics in 1989.
+She returned to Stanford as part of the university’s Center for International Security and Arms Control and moved to the University of California in San Diego as a professor of physics in 1989.
 She also served as the director for the California Space Institute.
-She was SPACE.com’s president from 1999 to 2000 as well.
+She was SPACE.com’s president from 1999 to 2000.

 In 2001, a science outreach company called Sally Ride Science was born.
 She founded the organization to support her vision of encouraging girls and young women to explore and pursue their passion for science the same way she did.
 Part of their many programs was a MoonKam experiment that allowed students to take photos of the moon.
 She was the company’s President and Chief Executive Officer, while a childhood friend and partner for 27 years, Tam O’ Shaughnessy, served as co-founder, Chief Operating Officer, and Executive Vice President.

-Sally Ride was recognized time and again for her numerous contributions to space aeronautics and her unending passion for space and science.
-She finally became part of the Astronaut Hall of Fame in 2003.
+She was recognized time and again for her numerous contributions to space aeronautics and her unending passion for space and science.
+She became part of the Astronaut Hall of Fame in 2003.